GUIDE: A Diffusion-Based Autonomous Robot Exploration Framework Using Global Graph Inference: EXPERIMENTS

 All experiments are conducted on a workstation equipped with an Intel i9-14900K CPU.
 We first evaluate the structural inference capability of our method, followed by comparisons with representative exploration baselines.

-To evaluate the structural inference accuracy of our Global Graph inference method, we conduct tests in 100 unseen maze environments of size $100$\,m $\times$ $100$\,m.
-Accuracy is evaluated every 15 exploration steps as the proportion of region-evaluated unknown nodes $\mathcal{V}_u$ that fall within the ground-truth free space:
+To evaluate the structural inference precision of our Global Graph inference method, we conduct tests in 100 unseen maze environments of size $100$\,m $\times$ $100$\,m.
+Precision is evaluated every 15 exploration steps as the proportion of region-evaluated unknown nodes $\mathcal{V}_u$ that fall within the ground-truth free space:

 As shown in Table~\ref{tab:baseline1}, our method can reliably predict potential free node locations.
 The high efficiency of the inference process is attributed to its lightweight representation, with each prediction completed in under $10$\,ms.